grahampugh/erase-install/README.md

     sudo bash erase-install.sh --samebuild
     ```

+* Run the script with argument `--build=XYZ123` to check for the installer which matches the specified build ID, rather than the latest production installer.
+This allows the reinstallation of a forked or beta version.
+Note that it will only work if the build is compatible with the device on which you are running the script.

+    ```
+    sudo bash erase-install.sh --build=XYZ123
+    ```

 * Run the script with argument `--move` move the downloaded installer to the `/Applications` folder.
 Note that this argument does not apply in conjunction with the `--erase` flag.

     ```